 The first mistake deals with the type of documentation that property owners are presenting as evidence.
-Many property owners continue to present information about other assessed values on their streets or in their neighborhoods.
+Many property owners continue to present information about other Allegheny County assessment values on their streets or in their neighborhoods.
 While this certainly seems relevant, this information will not be very persuasive in an argument for an assessment reduction.
 The hearing officers are concerned with the current fair market value of the subject property, not how under-assessed your neighbors may be.

 The second mistake made by property owners is that many people are getting upset during these hearings and taking out this frustration on the hearing officer.
-I have personally heard many situations where the hearing officer has attempted to calm down the property owner.
+We have personally heard many situations where the hearing officer has attempted to calm down the property owner.
 There have even been instances where the Allegheny Sheriff has been called to escort property owners out of the hearing rooms.

 Although it may seem like an obvious tip, the importance of a good attitude and demeanor of a property owner at a tax appeal hearing cannot be overemphasized.
-Property taxes are certainly a stressful topic, but directing that emotion at a hearing officer is not only misguided, but will most often harm your case.
-The hearing officer had no part in issuing the reassessment values.
+Property taxes are certainly a stressful topic, but directing that emotion at a hearing officer is not only misguided, it will most often harm your case.
+The hearing officer had no part in issuing the Allegheny County assessment values.
 They are employed for the sole purpose of making a recommendation or correction to the Board about what the current fair market of the subject property is.

 Following a formal hearing, it is estimated that a decision will be issued within 60 to 120 days.
 It is very important for all property owners to remember that if they are not satisfied with the BPAAR decision that an appeal to the Court of Common Pleas ( the Board of Viewers – BOV) can be filed within 30 days of the mailing date listed on the official Notice of Disposition.

 Property owners should be careful when appealing to the BOV, because contrary to the BPAAR, a property owner cannot withdraw a BOV without the taxing entities consent.
-Any time an appeal is filed to the BOV, the assessment can be sustained, lowered and/or raised.
+Any time an appeal is filed to the BOV, the Allegheny County assessment can be sustained, lowered and/or raised.
 Therefore, property owners need to make sure they have a viable case for a reduction, prior to filing the BOV appeal.